Who is Buddha? Origin, history and significance in Buddhism

 The idea, once again, is not "ritual for ritual's sake."
 It's an environment that helps to:

-- to sit down,
+- settle down,

-- to enter a calmer state,
+- enter a calmer state,

-- and practice more regularly.
+- and practice with greater regularity.

 Conclusion